Computer

 RTL Johnson Counter driving Nixie TubeA Nixie tube (Wiki) has the Arabic digits formed by shaping wires and they are all stacked front to back inside a Neon filled glass tube.
 You only see the digit that's on.

 I made a Johnson ring counter using 5 Fairchild 923 RTL Flip-Flops (Semi Museum) on one Printed Circuit Board (on the right).
 A decoder PCB has RTL gates on the back.
-These only need to have two inputs since decoding a 5 stage Johnson counter is much easier than a binary counter.
+These only need to have two inputs since decoding a 5 stage Johnson counter (Wiki: Twisted Ring Counter) is much easier than a binary counter.
 Each gate output drives high voltage transistor that turns on a Nixie element.
 The artwork was done using black tape on plastic drafting sheets at 4 X life size.
 A blueprint shop then makes a high resolution negative that's life sized.
 A PCB etching house makes the single sided board.

 The metal shop at Aertech had some machines that engineers were allowed to use (mess up) but most of the machines were strictly off limits and rightfully so.
 The manual punch press and sheet metal brake were fair game.
 So it's possible I made the sheet metal part or that a machinist did it in the late 1960s, or whenever RTL was introduced by Fairchild.
-The sheet metal would hold a two digit counter.
+The sheet metal would hold a two digit Nixie counter.

 Nixie Tube Patent